 Remove the loose rust before you start.
 This is important; otherwise, the paint will simply blister and peel off.
 Remove any hardware, then use a wire brush or sandpaper to scrape off the rust.
 Once the rust is removed, be sure to degrease the surface.
 Bob Vila recommends a homemade solution of 4 teaspoons of liquid soap mixed with 1 gallon of warm water.

 Step 1: Take Safety Precautions

 Open all of the windows and doors to the bathroom to increase ventilation.
-The fumes from the Rust-Oleum Specialty Tub and Tile Kit can be hazardous if inhaled for any length of time.
-Put on a face mask and rubber gloves to avoid both inhalation of fumes and skin contact with the chemicals used in the refinishing process.
+The fumes from the Rust-Oleum Specialty Tub & Tile Kit can be hazardous if inhaled for any length of time.
+Put on a respirator and rubber gloves to avoid both inhalation of fumes and skin contact with the chemicals used in the refinishing process.

 Apply the mixture to the surface of the tub, using a fine-bristle varnish brush.
 Brush in even, layered rows, moving in one direction only, taking care not to miss any spots on the bathtub surface and feathering the edges of each row to prevent ridges from developing on the overlaps.

 Cover the tub with two coatings of the finish.
 Wait an hour between coats.
 Allow the coating to dry for 72 hours before you put any water in the tub.